borenstein-lab/MetaLAFFA/README.md

         4. After the common resource requests and job settings have been added, the script next checks whether it should include a request for local disk space on a cluster node and whether it should request that resources be set aside until the job can run.
 The former is important if you have limited disk space on your shared file system and need to process intermediate files locally on cluster nodes during pipeline steps.
 The latter is useful for ensuring the jobs with large resource requests get to run.

+        5. Next, the name of the script to run is added at the end of the command.

-        5. Finally, the script runs the final submission command on the command-line.
+        6. Finally, the script runs the final submission command on the command-line.

     2. Starting from the cluster-specific section of the HTCondor wrapper script: